 Before you even start looking for a new pet, it’s essential to understand the needs of your current dog.

-Lire également : How to Develop a Consistent Grooming Schedule for a Dog Breed with Fast-Growing Nails?
+A lire également : How to Develop a Consistent Grooming Schedule for a Dog Breed with Fast-Growing Nails?

 Your dog may be used to being the only pet in the house and having all of your attention.
 They might not be used to sharing their space, their food, and most importantly, their family.
 Therefore, it’s important to gauge how your dog generally reacts to other dogs.
 Have they shown signs of aggression, playfulness, or indifference when they come across other dogs during walks or at the park?